What we list (and what we don't)

 We don't list directories of other tools (no recursive listings), marketplaces where the product itself is third-party services, or template and asset packs.
 If you're selling content rather than functionality, it's out of scope.

-Think your tool fits?
+Think your product fits?

 Submit it for editorial review.
 The free Listed tier costs nothing.
-If you're unsure whether your tool qualifies, submit anyway with a one-line note in the submission form.
+If you're unsure whether your product qualifies, submit anyway with a one-line note in the submission form.
 We'll tell you why if we decline.

 Last updated .